 How to Spend 24 Hours In Las Vegas

 If you only have 24 hours in Las Vegas, chances are you want to hit some of the highlights that you’ve seen on Instagram, Facebook, or Pinterest.
-I don’t advocate for only traveling by what’s popular on social media, but sometimes they are real gems!
-They become Insta-famous because you get the city’s best views or see something with an exciting history!
-Stunning views and history make a place memorable for us!
+We don’t advocate for only traveling by what’s popular on social media, but sometimes they are real gems!
+They become Insta-famous because you get the city’s best views or see something with an exciting history.

-Some of these spots are Insta-famous, and I know that they may not seem worth it in that sense, but that’s kind of what Vegas is: A place of fantastic visuals.
+Some of these spots are Insta-famous, and we know that they may not seem worth it in that sense – but that’s kind of what Vegas is: A place of fantastic visuals.
 When we traveled to these places, the best part about them is that they led me to other cool Vegas locations.
-Making a note of Instagram locations is a significant way I started creating my bucket list.
-There were experiences I saw others having, and I wanted to have them too.
-It’s almost impossible to add something to your bucket list if you don’t know it exists!!!
+Making a note of Instagram locations is a significant way we started creating our bucket list.
+There were experiences we saw others having, and wanted to have them too.
+It’s highly unlikely to add something to your bucket list if you don’t know it exists!!!

 It’s impossible to see everything in Las Vegas in 24 hours, but you can plan out a pretty strategic and fun day if you’re up for it!
 This post includes the locations we saw and the things we’ll do next time!